 Public transportation is widely available and an ideal way to travel on Gridlock Alert Days – and every day.
 Visit mta.info to check the service status of subways, buses, Metro North Railroad and Long Island Railroad.
 The new MYmta app and website is a great resource for personalized trip planning and real-time service information.

 Citi Bike is New York City’s bike share system, providing 12,000 bikes at 750 stations in 60 neighborhoods.
-To help you navigate the city streets quickly and get your shopping done without the hassle of gridlock, Citi Bike is offering 25% off our popular 3 Day Pass in the Citi Bike app from November 21-28 and December 12-21!
-For only $18, you will be able to take unlimited 30-minute rides over a 3 day period.
+To help you navigate the city streets quickly and get your shopping done without the hassle of gridlock, Citi Bike is offering 25% off our popular 3 Day Pass in the Citi Bike app using Promo Code "GRIDLOCK" from November 21-28 and December 12-21.
+For $18, riders can take unlimited 30-minute rides over a 3 day period.

 Parking Outside of Midtown